sergiocortessat/CurrencyExchange-TrasnferoGo/README.md

 ## Available Scripts

 In the project directory, you can run:
+Note: If the project runs into a problem while trying to do npm install and you get a material ui error.
+Please use this command
+### `npm install --legacy-peer-deps`
+### `npm install --force` (last option)
 ### `npm start`

 Runs the app in the development mode.\